zerobase-io/About-Us-Onboarding/contributing/contributing-product.md

 Our mission is to build and deploy a QR based inclusive, private platform to be used as widely as possible.

 ### Roadmap
-See the roadmap on the wiko
+See the roadmap on the wiki

 ### Onboarding
 * Join GitHub and [our smart-tracing repo](https://github.com/zerobase-io/smart-tracing)